So you've been diagnosed with bruxism.

 This price range depends on the type of mouth guard needed, which are listed below.

 The heaviest teeth grinding requires the thickest, strongest custom dental night guard.
 These durable guards usually last 2-5 years and are made of 2-3 mm thick rigid acrylic.
 Though they are typically the most expensive dental night guards, if you are suffering from severe bruxism, these heavier guards are the best way to protect your tooth enamel over time.

 If you have somewhat less intense teeth grinding and some clenching, a hybrid mouth guard is your best choice.
 These custom mouth guards are 2-3mm thick and last 1-3 years.
 The inside layer is soft to provide cushioning for clenching while the outside layer is rigid plastic to provide durability and protection for your tooth enamel.

 Light Bruxism and Clenching

 Soft mouth guards made of 2mm thick rubber are also available for light bruxism and clenching.
-The soft rubber provides extra cushioning to prevent jaw pain from clenching while also helping to protect the enamel from grinding for 6 months to 2 years.
+The soft rubber provides extra cushioning to prevent jaw pain from clenching, while also helping to protect the enamel from grinding for six months to two years.

-If your bruxism is not limited to sleep, you can also purchase daytime guards that are thin, lightweight, and barely noticeable.
-These ultra thin mouth guards are made of 1.5mm thick hard acrylic but are light and flexible enough to allow natural speaking while still protecting your teeth from the damage of clenching and grinding during the day.
-These lightweight mouth guards last 6 months to 2 years.
+If your bruxism is not limited to sleep, you can also purchase daytime guards that are thin, lightweight and barely noticeable.
+These ultra-thin mouth guards are made of 1.5mm thick hard acrylic.
+However, they are light and flexible enough to allow natural speaking while still protecting your teeth from the damage of clenching and grinding during the day.
+These lightweight mouth guards last from six months to two years.